Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Abstract

-This study is inspired by the ability of data manifolds to capture critical perceptions of high-dimensional media data in a low-dimensional space.
-We reframe the mutation and validation of media data as the building and traversal of data manifolds, thus addressing both difficult tasks in a unified manner.
-Specifically, when high-dimensional media data are projected into a low-dimensional manifold, the data can be mutated by traversing the manifold.
-When contrasted with the input, the mutated data exhibit a gradual change in the perceptual traits (e.g., left-oriented vs. right-oriented face) but preserve the semantics-level constraints (i.e., a portrait remains a portrait), thereby retaining the validity of mutated data by design.
-Therefore, we rapidly stress DNNs by directly changing perceptual traits, which are the focus of DNNs.
+Following, we concretize the technical solution of mutating media data of various formats (images, audios, text) via a \textit{unified} manner based on manifold.
+Specifically, when media data are projected into a low-dimensional manifold, the data can be mutated by walking on the manifold with certain directions and step sizes.
+When contrasted with the input data, the mutated data exhibit encouraging \divv\ in the perceptual traits (e.g., lying vs. standing dog) while retaining reasonably high \vall\ (i.e., a dog remains a dog).

-We develop \tool, a feedback-driven framework to test DNNs. \tool\ first launches an offline phase to map media data of various forms to manifolds.
-Then, in its online testing phase, \tool\ traverses the prepared manifold space to maximize DNN coverage criteria and trigger prediction errors.
-In our evaluation, DNNs executing various tasks (e.g., classification, self-driving, machine translation) and media data of different types (image, audio, text) were used. \tool\ exhibits better performance than prior methods with respect to popular DNN coverage criteria and it can discover a larger number and higher quality of error-triggering inputs.
-The tested DNN models, after being repaired with findings of \tool, achieve better accuracy.
+We implement our techniques in \tool\ for testing DNNs. \tool\ constructs manifolds for media data offline.
+In online testing, \tool\ walks on manifolds to generate mutated media data with provably high \divv\ and \vall.
+Our evaluation tests DNNs executing various tasks (e.g., classification, self-driving, machine translation) and media data of different types (image, audio, text). \tool\ outperforms prior methods in terms of the testing comprehensiveness and can find more error-triggering inputs with higher quality.
+The tested DNNs, after repaired using \tool's findings, exhibit better accuracy.